-Most job seekers receiving NSA, particularly during their first 3 months on income support, are required to focus on job search.
+Most job seekers receiving NSA, are required to focus on job search.
 However, participation in an alternative full-time activity such as a course of education or training may be appropriate in some circumstances.

 Social security law precludes full-time students from qualifying for NSA unless they are required to undertake a course of full-time education or training (1.1.F.225) as a term of a newstart EPP.
 The intention of this is primarily to allow job seekers who are unlikely to find work with their existing skills to be referred to courses with a vocational focus that will enhance their immediate employability.

 A job seeker who is participating in an approved full-time short course is not required to undertake job search or participate in other activities.
-However, if a job seeker is undertaking full-time education or training as an approved activity, they may still be required to attend the office of their employment services provider or Centrelink if required to do so and they must accept any offer of suitable employment which fits around the timing of their training (see further information on accepting suitable work).
+However, if a job seeker is undertaking full-time education or training as an approved activity, they may still be required to attend the office of their employment services provider or Centrelink and they must accept any offer of suitable employment which fits around the timing of their training (see further information on accepting suitable work).